 pose no risk, but you should always tell the technologist if you have

 any devices or metal in your body.
-Sometimes, your doctor will give you
+Unless your doctor tells you otherwise,

+loose, comfortable clothing.
 You may be asked to wear a gown.
-If you have a fear of close spaces or